EngineerBetter/engineerbetter-hugo/content/blog/continuous-infrastructure-google-cloud.md

 Versions of components in an environment should **only be promoted if they are known to work together**.
 We need to integration test everything that goes into that environment, and then promote that _set_ of versions to the next tier.

 The simple view of this is that the version of every resource (Git repo, Helm chart, BOSH release) that we're interested in is written to a YAML file upon completion of integration tests.
+We've written a [tool to do this called Stopover](https://github.com/EngineerBetter/stopover), which we'll be writing about in more detail some time soon.

 This file is then uploaded to S3, or committed to Git.
 This act of creating a new version of the file triggers the _next_ pipeline in the chain: so perhaps the `dev` pipeline writes a file that triggers the `staging` pipeline. _Only_ this set of versions is used in the subsequent pipeline.